juanfem/WeTest/README.md

 ### Python and Tkinter

-WeTest is implemented in Python 2.7, which therefore needs to be installed on your machine (support for Python 3.x is planned but not yet available).
+WeTest is compatible with both Python 2.7 and Python 3.7+, which therefore needs to be installed on your machine.

 Usually the `Tkinter` module should be included in your python installation, if it is not the case you will also need to install the corresponding package.